 - 1. Move the ShuttlePoint knob to the desired or approx. Lat/Lon and press [MARK]. - 2.
-You will notice a Mark is placed under the location of the cursor and a popup window is shown with the exact Lat/Lon of the Mark. - If the position is incorrect press [ENT], select EDIT using the ShuttlePoint knob and press [ENT]: it will allow you to change the position, Mark name and icon type.
+You will notice a Mark is placed under the location of the cursor and a popup window is shown with the exact Lat/Lon of the Mark. - 3.
+If the position is incorrect press [Epir] that will allow you to change the position, Mark name and icon type.
 Refer to Par.
 7.1 for details.